-Q. Define human resources.
+Q. Define human resource.

-(Human Resources) Answers: People are a nation’s greatest resource.
+Ans: People are a nation’s greatest resource.
 Nature’s bounty becomes significant only when people find it useful.
 It is people with their demands and abilities that turn them into ‘resources’.
 Hence, human resource is the ultimate resource.
 Healthy, educated and motivated people develop resources as per their requirements.

 Q. Discuss about the factors affecting the distribution of population.
-(Human Resources)

 - Topography: People always prefer to live on plains rather than mountains and plateaus.
 For example, The Ganga plains are the most densely populated areas of the world